Listen To Tom Waits For Writing Inspiration – There’s Amnesia In Her Kiss

-Tom Waits has a way with words, and even though he writes songs, he should inspire writers and authors.
+And even though he writes songs, he should inspire writers and authors.
 His words are memorable for one very simple reason.

-Enough to say that if he were writing about a Ferrari, it would never be red.
+Enough to say that if you imagine Tom Waits writing about a Ferrari, it would never be red.
 It would be rusted metallic purple or lime green.

 In his line about a kiss, in Black Market Baby, many writers may have collocated honey, sugar or some other kind of sweetness.

-My favourite author, Douglas Adam, also used irregular and unpredictable collocations, such as, “the ships hung in the sky in much the same way that bricks don’t.”
+You might recall, “the ships hung in the sky in much the same way that bricks don’t.”

-If I stay with space ships and kisses, perhaps examples of unpredictability might work like this.
+If I stay with spaceships and kisses, perhaps examples of unpredictability might work like this.

 The ship was so

 fast rapid swift fleet that it passed overtook hurtled ahead of itself five six times on its way to Mars Uranus.

 A simplistic example.
 But apart from the choice of verbs, the number six is rarely used, along with four and eleven.

 And Uranus sounds like a much more mysterious destination than Mars.